Courtmoor day1 2021 069

 In Years 9-11 students are given ‘Get Set Days’ every half-term, where students are taken off normal curriculum.
 These days are broadly broken down into the following topics:

-We try to encourage speakers to come into the school to supplement the days, for example in 2021 we had St Giles come in to talk to Year 10s about Knife Crime, Gangs and Drugs.
+We encourage outside speakers and educators to come into the school to supplement the days, for example in 2025 we had Drugs Sense UK come in to talk to Year 7, 8 & 11 about County Lines and Drugs.
+Yr 9 had a whole day learning how to stay safe in Hampshire delivered by the Police and Challenge Academy.

 PSHE & RSE